 We share data with the following third parties who provide services to us:

 Subscribers’ names, email addresses, marketing preferences and, in some cases, approximate geographic locations, are stored.
-Campaign Monitor guarantee compliance with GDPR.
+Campaign Monitor guarantees compliance with GDPR.
 The Together Plan works together with Campaign Monitor to ensure the maximum possible protection for our data.
-Campaign Monitor use servers located in the USA and outsourced services provided worldwide.
+Campaign Monitor uses servers located in the USA and outsourced services provided worldwide.

 Google Cloud’s GSuite provides The Together Plan’s email systems, cloud storage and other internal communication and collaboration tools.
 Past email conversations and files containing all categories of personal data are stored.